PDT for the GIS, Remote Sensing and Photogrammetry Industries

 Introducing PDT - A Lensing Technology by IDELIX

-IDELIX Software Inc. has developed a practical integration solution that enables faster and easier comprehension of information.
-Pliable Display Technology (PDT), an advanced lensing technology developed by IDELIX, has the potential to change the way in which GIS users view and value information.
+IDELIX Software Inc has developed a practical integration solution that enables faster and easier comprehension of information.
+Pliable Display Technology (PDT), a patents-pending virtual lens technology developed by IDELIX, has the potential to change the way in which GIS users view and value information.

 PDT: The Right Choice for Viewing and Interacting With 2D and 3D Data